-The LP_UPDATE_EMAIL_PROMOTION stored procedure is required for updating email responses in Tessitura from WordFly email Campaigns.
-This stored procedure specifically handles how the unsubscribe and hard bounces are updated on the customer record.
+The LP_UPDATE_EMAIL_PROMOTION stored procedure is required for updating email responses in Tessitura from WordFly email campaigns.
+This stored procedure specifically handles how unsubscribes and hard bounces are updated on the constituent record.
 Note that preference updates are handled by a separate stored procedure.
 Let’s review some common questions about the LP_UPDATE_EMAIL_PROMOTION stored procedure and how to test it.

-When the LP stored procedure is working and processing email responses, those responses will show up in a few places in your database:
+When the LP_UPDATE_EMAIL_PROMOTION stored procedure is working and processing email responses, those responses will show up in a few places in your database:

-You'll see ALL email response events written to the table T_EPROMOTION_RESPONSE_HISTORY.
+ALL email response events are written to the table T_EPROMOTION_RESPONSE_HISTORY.

-Next you'll see the highest priority email response written to T_PROMOTION.
-The priority of the email response is set within your TR response tables.
+The highest priority email response is written to T_PROMOTION.
+The priority of the email response is set within your TR_EMAIL_RESPONSE_CODE tables.
 By default the unsubscribe response code (@responsecode 5) has the highest priority and will overwrite other responses like open and click.

-Lastly, you'll see an overview of the T_Promotion responses on the customer record under the Connections tab > Promotions radial.
+An overview of the T_PROMOTION responses is shown on the constituent record under the Connections tab > Promotions radio.

 When configuring the stored procedure, note these items:

-- Decide which of the sample functionality you would like to enable (find a text document with samples attached to this post)
+- Decide which of the sample functionality you would like to enable.

 - Remove or comment out any unwanted code and verify that the sample code makes sense for your organization’s Tessitura configuration, paying special attention to @response_code

-The best way to handle this is to just execute the WP_UPDATE_EMAIL_PROMOTION stored procedure directly in the database.
-You’ll just need to find valid download number (dl_no) and customer number (customer_no) values from your T_PROMOTION table in Tessitura.
-Once you’ve completed testing you can make your actual updates in the live stored procedure which will start updating responses on the subscriber's Tessitura record after your email campaigns are sent out.
+The best way to handle testing in the database is to execute the WP_UPDATE_EMAIL_PROMOTION stored procedure directly in the database.
+You’ll need to find valid download number (dl_no) and customer number (customer_no) values from your T_PROMOTION table in Tessitura.
+Once you’ve completed testing you can make your actual updates in the live stored procedure which will start updating responses on constituent records in Tessitura after your email campaigns are sent.